Esri/calcite-app-components/PROJECT_GUIDELINES.md

 #### Pull Requests

-This project has an GitHub App installed to automatically perform semantic status checks on open pull requests.
+In order to ensure conventional commits are followed, pull requests will run a check to indicate whether the PR is following the convention or not.
 The [Semantic Pull Request](https://github.com/probot/semantic-pull-requests) status check will ensure your pull requests are semantic before you merge them.

 #### Be Semantic!